How to Recycle Magazines, Cardboard and Phonebooks

 This issue is currently developing due to recent research indicating discarded medications being detected in waterways.
 Many of these discarded medications are producing harmful effects in various marine life species and are not being treated in our water treatment plants.
 Due to this development, people are asked to refrain from disposing of medications in the drain.
 Do not flush or rinse down drains.
 Instead, remove labels and dispose of unwanted medications in the regular trash.

-Read more about how to recycle unwanted/unused medications.
+Read more about how to dispose of unwanted/unused medications.

 How to Recycle Empty Ink Jet Cartridges